bgd-labs/aave-stk-v1-5/properties.md

 - `Staked` and `Redeem` now both emit both `assets` and `shares` to be closer to eip-4616 standard
 - `Cooldown` now emits both `account, amount` as the cooldown is for a specific amount

+## Return types

+- we decided to return actual types and not cast to e.g. `uint256` in view methods.
+This decision was taken to not allow false assumptions around max values when using these methods inside external contracts.